-We recommend visiting from 11 am until 8 pm, after that time we lock our doors as most residents are asleep.
+We recommend visiting from 11 am until 7 pm.
 Please call in advance for after-hours visits to ensure access.

 How do I find out about the activities provided for the resident?

 A monthly calendar is posted to keep residents informed of daily activities and upcoming events such as birthday parties, movies, musical programs, outings, candlelight dinners, ice cream socials, and other special events.
 We always welcome friends and families to visit and attend special events.